Bugstudios/srtool/README.md

 # SRTOOL by zhx201933

+# ≈35% PROCESS FOR FIRST PUBLIC RELEASE, MANY THINGS UNFINISHED

 This is the English version of the README.
 For the Chinese version, click [here](./README.zh.md).

-# Project Title

-A brief description of your project...
-# ≈35% PROCESS FOR FIRST PUBLIC RELEASE, MANY THINGS UNFINISHED
 A toolkit for the anime game Honkai: Star Rail

 You need to download ALL files, or download executable in [Releases](https://github.com/Bugstudios/srtool/releases) to make sure you have everything collected.